- Docs Home

 - When updating the

-mark table, data changes are required to generate binlogs. - DDL operations are not transactional, so you need to use the one-way replication method to replicate DDL operations.
+_drainer_repl_markmark table, data changes are required to generate binlogs. - DDL operations are not transactional, so you need to use the one-way replication method to replicate DDL operations.
 See Replicate DDL operations for details.

-is used to indicate a channel for bidirectional replication.
-The two clusters should have the same channel_id
+Drainer can use a unique ID for each connection to downstream to avoid conflicts. channel_id is used to indicate a channel for bidirectional replication.
+The two clusters should have the same channel_id configuration (with the same value).

 If you add or delete columns in the upstream, there might be extra or missing columns of the data to be replicated to the downstream.
 Drainer allows this situation by ignoring the extra columns or by inserting default values to the missing columns.